top of page

 global-meat-production.png

-Total meat production has more than quadrupled since 1961 with Americans being the largest consumers in the world.
+Total meat production has more than quadrupled since 1961 with Americans being one of the largest consumers in the world.

 Change